Exploiting structural observability and graph colorability for optimal sensor placement in water distribution networks: Illustrative example

-Although placing a sensor connected to state $8$, i.e., a pressure sensor at the tank, would not add any extra cost, it would have minimal impact on the colorability of the overall network.
+The resulting graphs $\graphM$ in Figure \ref{fig:WDNsens} show that placing a sensor at state 8 (the tank) has a very low cost.
+However, it would have minimal impact on the colorability of the overall network.
 Consequently, the search algorithm does not select such a solution.
-Moreover, according to the color-change rule, it is evident that choosing sensor pairs $\{2, 6\}$ or $\{3, 7\}$ would also yield a colorable graph.
+Moreover, according to the color-change rule, it is evident that sensor pairs $\{2, 6\}$ or $\{3, 7\}$ would also yield a colorable graph.
 However, as shown in Table \ref{tab: WDNCost}, these configurations would lead to a higher overall cost, explaining the optimal solution provided by the search algorithm.